 A Guide to Ring Metals

-Beyond look and feel, factors like durability, and if a metal is hypoallergenic, can help you determine which is right for you.
+Beyond look and feel, factors like durability and whether a metal is hypoallergenic can help you determine which is right for you.
 Learn more about traditional and alternative metals below.

-Like gold, pure silver is too soft to be used in jewelry.
-It's combined with other metals such as copper to boost its strength.
+Similar to gold, pure silver is too soft to be used in jewelry.
+It is combined with other metals to boost its strength.
 Sterling silver must contain at least 92.5% pure silver, which is why it’s stamped with .925.
 This versatile metal can have a matte or shiny finish.
 While not hypoallergenic, sterling silver is often safe for those with metal sensitivities.